The Hot Sheet

 Reproductive Freedom Campaigns Underway that Could Appear on the 2024 Ballot:

-• Arizona [gathering signatures]: Arizona for Abortion Access, a coalition of pro-choice groups including the ACLU of Arizona, Healthcare Rising Arizona, Planned Parenthood Advocates of Arizona, and more, is gathering signatures to put a constitutional amendment affirming the right to abortion on the November 2024 ballot.
-As of January 12, advocates had collected more than 250,000 of the 383,923 signatures needed by July 3 to get the measure on the ballot.
+• Arizona [collecting signatures]: Arizona for Abortion Access, a coalition of pro-choice groups including the ACLU of Arizona, Healthcare Rising Arizona, Planned Parenthood Advocates of Arizona, and more, is gathering signatures to put a constitutional amendment affirming the right to abortion on the November 2024 ballot.
 The amendment would allow for abortion care up until the point of fetal viability, somewhere between 24 and 26 weeks.
 Abortion is currently banned at 15 weeks.
+In early April, Arizona for Abortion Access coalition members announced that they have gathered more than 506,000 petition signatures — far surpassing the state’s required 383,923 minimum.
+And they’re not stopping there; the coalition says their ultimate goal is 800,000 signatures by the July 3 deadline.

 • Maine [filed through the legislature]: Proposing an amendment to the Constitution of Maine to protect personal reproductive autonomy.

-• Missouri [multiple versions cleared for circulation]: There have been numerous proposals submitted to the secretary of state’s office.
-Missourians for Constitutional Freedom filed 11 petitions with varying language: All would seek to overturn the state’s ban by enshrining in the state constitution “the right to make and carry out decisions about all matters relating to reproductive health care.”
-The Missourians for Constitutional Freedom decided to collect signatures for version 2024-86, which states which prevents the government from denying or interfering with a person’s fundamental right to reproductive freedom up until the point of fetal viability.
-The deadline to submit signatures is May 5th, 2024.
+• Missouri [collecting signatures]: There have been numerous proposals submitted to the secretary of state’s office.
+Missourians for Constitutional Freedom filed 11 petitions with varying language.
+The group decided to collect signatures for version 2024-86, which prevents the government from denying or interfering with a person’s fundamental right to reproductive freedom up until the point of fetal viability.
+The deadline to submit signatures is May 5, 2024.
+In early April, Missourians for Constitutional Freedom made history when they collected more than 19,000 signatures in a single day.

-• Nebraska [petition in circulation]: On November 15, abortion rights coalition Protect Our Rights released language for a ballot measure that would constitutionally protect abortion “until fetal viability”—usually around 24 to 26 weeks—or to save the pregnant person’s life or health.
+• Nebraska [collecting signatures]: On November 15, abortion rights coalition Protect Our Rights released language for a ballot measure that would constitutionally protect abortion “until fetal viability”—usually around 24 to 26 weeks—or to save the pregnant person’s life or health.
 Protect Our Rights must collect signatures from about 123,000 voters, and at least 5 percent of registered voters in 38 of the state’s 93 counties.

 • Nevada [gathering signatures]: A coalition of abortion rights advocates called Nevadans for Reproductive Freedom filed paperwork for a proposed ballot initiative that would amend the state constitution to include abortion before “fetal viability” as a fundamental right.
 The ballot measure, if passed, would be “an added layer of protection” for reproductive rights in the state.